bghammill/bghammill.github.io/ims-03-model/ims-03-lesson-12/index.md

 ### Using Recruits as the reference

-So let's use Recruits as the reference level and include the `officer_i`, `officer_ii`, `officer_master` variables in the model.
+So let's use Recruits as the reference level (i.e., do not included in the model) and include the `officer_i`, `officer_ii`, `officer_master` variables in the model.
 You may find it helpful to write out the population regression model equation:

 $$Y = \beta_0 + \beta_1 Officer\_I + \beta_2 Officer\_II + \beta_3 Officer\_Master + \epsilon$$